AdriaticOrg/test/FAS Report.md

 ### Edit G/L Account Card

-- Set chack mark in FAS Account, if entries need to be reported in FAS Report.
+- Set check mark in FAS Account, if entries need to be reported in FAS Report.
 - Choose FAS Type (Assets or Liabilities).
 - Choose appropriate FAS Sector Code.
 Leave field empty in case the sector that should be applied is set on customer/vendor card.
 - Choose appropriate FAS Instrument Code.